ddrigmaiden/BadAppleProject/content/about.md

 Once a report is fully annotated and mapped to the database fields, the web app will generate a JSON file containing a fingerprint of the PDF file, box coordinates for each PDF annotation, the database field mapping data, and the text for the database fields.
 The web app will allow for saving the JSON file locally.

-The JSON data and PDF report can then be used together to populate the public decentralized website that users visit to access, search, and display the Bad Apple Project data.
+The JSON data and PDF report can then be used together to populate the decentralized database behind the web app used to access, search, and display the Bad Apple Project data.
 The JSON data and PDF report will also be used together in the LLM fine-tuning workflow described above.

 Once the fine-tuned LLM is capable of producing the JSON data for any given report, the same client-side Angular interface used to manually process reports can be used to open the AI&#8217;s work, verify the data, make corrections, and feed the data back into the LLM fine-tuning workflow as new training data.